 Not everyone can work a range of shifts, so try to be flexible and work with your supervisor.
 Many units and supervisors will support your educational aspirations if you are willing to work with them.
 See if you can come in an hour or two early, stay late, or volunteer to work an occasional weekend shift if necessary.

 Make education a priority

-It should go without saying, but if you want to balance your military career, your family, and an education, you need to set priorities.
+It should go without saying, but if you want to balance your military career, your family, and your education, you need to set priorities.
 Obviously, your family and career come first, but you will have a hard time if you don’t list education directly after those.
 I don’t recommend completely dropping your social life and extracurricular activities, but you need to maintain a balance.
 That may mean skipping some nights at the club or hanging out with the guys a little less frequently.
 But it also means completing your degree.

 I took online classes while I was deployed to the Middle East.
 We typically worked 13-14 hour days, with about one day off each week.
 You could usually find my nose buried in a book or writing a paper whenever we had downtime.
 The same for whenever I had a day off.
-I would usually grab a couple extra hours sleep, head to the gym, then go to the morale tent with my study materials.
-Just a couple hours of dedicated study time makes a huge difference.
+I would usually grab a couple of extra hours of sleep, head to the gym, then go to the morale tent with my study materials.
+Just a couple of hours of dedicated study time makes a huge difference.
 Then the rest of the day is yours.

 Enlist support from friends and family